h-enk/henkverlinde.com/site/content/_index.md

 <p>Before founding Ventizo in 2010, I worked for almost 15 years in the financial services industry.
 Mainly on developing international internet banking products and services.
 I hold a masters’ degree in Economics and Business from Erasmus University Rotterdam.
 I've specialized in Management and Organization of Software Innovation Networks.</p>

 <p>In my <a href="/blog/">writing</a>, I  like to cover all apects of digital business building, like strategy, analytics, design and tech.
 My <a href="/tools/">tools</a> for startups and enterprises are open source and available for free.
-Sign up for the mailing list below to get my latest on digital business building.</p>
+Sign up below to get my latest on digital business building - every now and then.</p>

 {{< socials >}}
 </div>